webbhuset/pipeline/docs/functions/drop-while.rst

     DropWhile ( callable $callback )

 Discards input values while the :ref:`callback <callback>` function returns true, then all remaining values are returned.
-The first value returned from the function is the one for which the :ref:`callback <callback>` returned false.
+The first value returned is the one for which the :ref:`callback <callback>` function returned false.

 Parameters